emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 ## How to deploy

-We use BOSH to deploy Cassandra Broker and Cassandra Nodes (Running Cassandra server).
-Both Broker and Cassandra are intergrated with monit which will restart broker and Cassandra Process in case of VM is restarted or process in crashed.
+We use BOSH to deploy Cassandra Broker (and smoke tests) and Cassandra Nodes (Running Cassandra server).
+Both Broker and Cassandra are integrated with monit which will restart broker and Cassandra Process in case of VM is restarted or process in crashed.